VolpeUSDOT/covid_waze/README.md

 - covid-19 cases: NYT counts of cases by county and day from their [GitHub repository](https://github.com/nytimes/covid-19-data)

 - State declarations: Manually compiled set of emergency declarations.
-For the restrictions tracking, we use the New York Times page “See Which States are Reopening and Which are Still Shut Down”.
+For the restrictions tracking, we use the New York Times page “See Which States are Reopening and Which are Still Shut Down” (https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
 This page is updated daily and is broken down with a list of states that are easing restrictions with links attached to other relevant articles.
-For instance, this article is linked under Alabama’s reopening update.
+For instance, this article is linked under Alabama’s reopening update (https://www.al.com/news/2020/04/gov-kay-ivey-press-conference-on-plans-for-reopening-alabama-watch-live.html).
 Each day we check the articles that are linked for updated information and also check the information in the data sheet to ensure it is correct.
 If there is a new state opening or new information on a state that has been opened, that information is put into the appropriate column.

 ## Data end points